sbb-design-systems/sbb-angular/projects/sbb-esta/angular-business/getting-started.md

 export class TrainChooChooAppModule { }
 ```

-Alternatively, you can create a separate NgModule that imports all of the ACL components that you will use in your application.
+Alternatively, you can create a separate NgModule that imports all of the components that you will use in your application.
 You can then include this module wherever you'd like to use the components.

 ```ts
 import { ButtonModule } from '@sbb-esta/angular-business/button';